ada-shen/icCNN/README.md

 # icCNN
-This repository is a pytorch implementation of interpretable compositional convolutional neural networks.
+This repository is a pytorch implementation of interpretable compositional convolutional neural networks ([arXiv](https://arxiv.org/abs/2107.04474), which has been published at IJCAI 2021.

 Document Structure